 Winter is coming, armed with an arsenal of freezing temperatures, winds, snow and ice.
-But in the battle against the elements, you have an ally: your home automation system.
-Here’s what you can do to prepare your house for the winter:
+But in the battle against the elements, you have an ally: your Iris smart home and security system.
+Here’s what you can do to prepare your house for the winter.

 Adjust thermostat temperature

-Your home automation system will lower the temp of the thermostat in your home when your family is sleeping and raise it just before everyone’s toes touch the floor in the morning, but it’s vital to adjust the set point.
+Your home automation system will lower the temperature of the thermostat in your home when your family is sleeping and raise it just before everyone’s toes touch the floor in the morning, but it’s vital to adjust the setpoint.
 The temperature is up to you, based on your family’s comfort level.

 Install smart air vents